srimayee/business_banking/business_banking/README.md

 -uses clean framework -

+login - Shrey
+hub (hello work displays) - loads after login - Mitchell locations - loads from a small button on login screen - Ben

-For each feature, login and hello_landing
+For each feature, login, hello_landing and locations
 -create a screen, view model, presenter
 -create tests so you have 100% coverage
 -bloc